 Scalar Coloring properties are only relevant when you have selected a data array with which to pseudocolor.
-The Map Scalars checkbox affects whether a color transfer function should be used (Fig. 1.41).
+The Map Scalars checkbox affects whether a color transfer function should be used (Fig. 1.40).
 If unchecked, and the data array can directly be interpreted as colors, then those colors are used directly.
 If not, the color transfer function will be used.
 A data array can be interpreted as colors if, and only if, it is an unsigned char, float, or double array with two, three, or four components.
 If the data array is unsigned char, the color values are defined between 0 and 255 while if the data array is float or double, the color values are expected to be between 0 and 1.
 Interpolate Scalars Before Mapping controls how color interpolation happens across rendered polygons.
 If on, scalars will be interpolated within polygons, and color mapping will occur on a per-pixel basis.
 If off, color mapping occurs at polygon points, and colors are interpolated, which is generally less accurate.
 Refer to the Kitware blog [PatMarion] for a detailed explanation of this option.
-Use Nan Color For Missing Arrays is a property that, if enabled, will use the special color designated for NaN values in a dataset to also be used as the color for parts of a composite dataset that are missing the scalars array used for color mapping.

-Fig. 1.41: The Map Scalars property can be used to avoid using a transfer function and directly interpreting the array values as colors, if possible.
+Fig. 1.40: The Map Scalars property can be used to avoid using a transfer function and directly interpreting the array values as colors, if possible.